Florindo Sassone Orquesta

 Key tracks

-La Cumparsita — This definitive tango standard became a signature piece for the orchestra, showcasing their robust, rhythmic interpretation.
+La Cumparsita — This quintessential tango standard became a signature piece for the orchestra, showcasing their dynamic and faithful interpretation of the classic repertoire.